mh-cbon/export-funcmap/README.md

 # export-funcmap

-Export a funcmap variable declaration to its symbolic version.
+Export a funcmap variable declaration to
+- its symbolic version
+- its public identifiers, when possible

 The output is useful to perform source code analysis of go templates, it will be similar to this,